DruSerkes/quote-me/README.md

 **Get quotes, tweet them out, go nuts**

 ## Features
-View excellent quotes - get a new one if you so desire - then copy and paste it somewhere, or tweet it out!
+View excellent quotes - get a new one if you so desire - then copy and paste it somewhere or tweet it out to the world!

 ## API
 This project uses the [Quotable API](https://api.quotable.io/) to generate random quotes